Call Today! Free Immediate Response 818-781-1570

 Depending on the case, you could be required to post bail or be released on your own recognizance (OR), meaning you don't pay any bail but instead promise to appear for all your future court appearances.

 Yes, this means you don't have to personally appear in court for a misdemeanor offense as long as your lawyer is there to represent you.
-However, if you are charged with a felony, you will usually be required to personally appear at all future court dates.
+However, if you are charged with a felony, you will usually be required to appear personally at all future court dates.

 Bench Warrant